foxsmith68-stack/Fold-Space-Theory/README.md

 A speculative physics framework modeling the universe as a powered pocket dimension.
 Fold‑Space Theory, sometimes referred to as Trans‑Dimensionalism, explores how non‑Euclidean pocket‑dimensional regions can be embedded inside ordinary Euclidean boundaries, allowing interior volume to exceed exterior size.

+A Little History
+I began working on this idea in 1982–1983, when I was in junior high.
+I told my teacher I would figure out how a small object could be larger on the inside than on the outside.
+The earliest form of the theory started with a simple equation:

+𝑓(𝑥)=𝑏+𝑥−𝑝

+Over the decades, that seed evolved into the modern Fold‑Space Functional:

+𝑓(𝑥)=𝑏+𝑥ln⁡(𝑃)−Φ

+The structure remained the same, but the interpretation matured into a full framework for pocket‑dimensional geometry.

 Overview
 Fold‑Space Theory is an original speculative‑physics framework proposing that our universe is a powered pocket dimension embedded within a higher‑dimensional bulk.
 The theory unifies several cosmological behaviors — expansion, dark energy, dark matter, and cyclic collapse — under a single geometric and energetic model.
 This repository serves as the official, timestamped publication of the theory.
 It includes the core equations, conceptual framework, and engineering implications for future high‑energy civilizations.